Tom Gries

-Thomas Stephen "Tom" Gries (December 20, 1922 – January 3, 1977) was an American TV and film director, writer, and film producer.
+Thomas Stephen Gries (December 20, 1922 – January 3, 1977) was American film and television director, screenwriter, and producer.
+He was a two-time Primetime Emmy Award winner (out of seven total nominations), and a three-time Directors Guild of America Award nominee.

-Life and career
+Early life and education

-Gries was born in Chicago, Illinois, the son of Ruth Marie (Gluck), an actress and advertising copywriter, and Joseph Charles Gries.
+Gries was born in Chicago, Illinois, the son of Jewish parents Ruth Marie (née Gluck), an actress and advertising copywriter, and Joseph Charles Gries.
 His mother later remarried to jazz musician Muggsy Spanier, who became stepfather to Ruth's sons.
+His brother, Charles Joseph Gries was a pop and jazz vocalist and pianist, better known as 'Buddy Charles'.

-Tom Gries was educated at the Loyola Academy and Georgetown University.
+Gries was educated at the Loyola Academy and Georgetown University.
+He served in U.S. Marine Corps during World War II.
+He worked as a reporter for the Herald American and Variety, and as a talent agent, prior to his directing career.

+Career

+Television

 Gries began working in TV in the 1950s as a writer and director.
 His work can be seen on such popular programs as Bronco, Wanted: Dead or Alive, The Westerner, The Rifleman, Checkmate, Cain's Hundred, East Side/West Side, Route 66, Stoney Burke, Combat!, The Man from U.N.C.L.E., Honey West, I Spy, Mission: Impossible, and Batman among many others.
-Gries won Emmy Awards for his direction on East Side/West Side in 1964 and The Glass House in 1972.
+Gries won Emmy Awards for his direction on East Side West Side in 1964 and The Glass House in 1972.